Robert Harley

 Harley headshot

 Robert Harley is a Professor of Civil and Environmental Engineering at UC Berkeley.
 Harley's research focuses on air quality and sustainable transportation.
-He is the author of more than 100 papers published in peer-reviewed scientific journals.
 Harley is the inaugural holder of the Carl W. Johnson Endowed Chair in Civil and Environmental Engineering at Berkeley, awarded in recognition of his record of scholarship and university and professional service.

 Education